Skip to content

 Prints the given input.
 Includes a newline after.
 Stringifies whatever is given to it.

-• items: ...any?: Zero or more items to print.
-If several are given, they get printed separated by spaces.
+items ...any?
+Zero or more items to print.
+If several are given, they are separated by `sep.

 print("Hello!")